Ballarat line: Regional Rail Revival

 The line received another significant package of works as part of the Regional Rail Revival project, beginning in early 2018 with major construction completed in 2021.
 The project, with a budget of $518 million, saw the duplication of 17 km of track between Deer Park and Melton; a new station constructed at Cobblebank; upgrades to Rockbank, Bacchus Marsh and Ballan stations; a new stabling facility built in Maddingley, and a new passing loop at Millbrook.
 These works enabled substantially more services to run, particularly in the duplicated section up to Melton.
 The new loop at Millbrook allowed for the closure of the Bungaree loop, originally a part of the main line before a deviation was built away from it as part of the previous Regional Fast Rail project.

 Level Crossing Removal Project

 In 2022 and 2023, three level crossings were removed in Deer Park and Ardeer to make the line level crossing-free between Deer Park and Southern Cross.
 An additional four level crossings are currently being removed in Melton and Truganina, with Melton Station being rebuilt.

 Future

 Several upgrades are planned for the future.
 9-car VLocity trains will be introduced up to Melton by 2027.
 Electrification of the line up to Melton is planned to occur after a package of upgrades to Sunshine Station begin in 2026; these works additionally include partial quadruplication to separate the future electrified Melton service from the regional service.

+As part of Victoria's Big Build Rail project, the Melton line between Sunshine and Melton is proposed to be electrified and upgraded.
+The project is proposed to be built after the Sunshine station superhub and the completion of the Melton level crossing removal project and will replace service at Ardeer, Deer Park, Caroline Springs, Rockbank, Cobblebank and Melton with electric suburban services to the Metro Tunnel.
+The project will also see the construction of an additional track pair between Sunshine and Caroline Springs to separate V/Line services from suburban services.